- Home

 Selecting a wig

-- If you want to match your wig to your usual colour and style, it’s a good idea to start looking before treatment starts and hair loss begins or take along a photo from before hair loss began.
-Some people like to try something different and choose a different style and colour.
+If you want to match a wig to your usual colour and style, it’s a good idea to start looking before treatment or hair loss begins.
+You can also use a photo from before hair loss began.
+Some people like to try a new look and choose a different style and colour.

 - Take a friend or family member along with you for support and to help you choose your wig.